docpad-archive/documentation/community/contribute.html.md

 1. Fork the repository of the DocPad Plugin you wish to edit
 1. Clone your fork to your machine then cd into it
 1. Run `npm link docpad` to link our local development instance of DocPad that we setup earlier to our DocPad Plugin
-1. Run `npm install` to install any missing dependencies
+1. Run `cake install` to install any missing dependencies
-1. Run `cake compile` to compile our code and any changes we've made
+1. Run `cake compile` to compile the project (or use `cake watch` to compile everytime a change is made)
-1. Run `npm test` to test our DocPad Plugin
+1. Run `cake test` to test the project
-1. Run `npm link` to make our development instance of our DocPad Plugin available to other projects
+1. Run `npm link` to make this development instance of the project available to other projects (via `npm link docpad-plugin-
 1. Once you're all good, proceed to filing a pull request of publishing your plugin